$\mathbb{A}^1$-curves on log smooth varieties: Wonderful comapactifications

 \subsection{Log structures on toroidal embeddings}

-The goal of this section is to define a natural $G$-equivariant log structure on toroidal spherical varieties and to find a good criterion for a spherical variety to be log homogeneous in the following sense.
+The goal of this section is to define a natural $G$-equivariant log structure on toroidal spherical varieties, and to find a good criterion for a spherical variety to be log homogeneous in the following sense.

-\begin{definition} Let $H$ be an algebraic group.
-A log scheme $Y=(\uY,\M_Y)$ is a \emph{log $H$-scheme} if both the underlying scheme $\uY$ and the sheaf of monoids $\cM$ admit an $H$-action such that the structure morphism $\M_Y\to \O_{\uY}$ is $H$-equivariant. \end{definition}
+\R{ \begin{definition} \Yi{3.89 not sure how to fix take a look; Qile: is this OK?} Let $H$ be an algebraic group. $H$ as a log scheme with the trivial log structure can be viewed as a group object in the category of log schemes, see \cite[Definition 2.11]{Vistoli}.
+An $H$-action on a log scheme $Y$ is the action of the group object $H$ on $Y$ in the category of log schemes, see \cite[Definition 2.15]{Vistoli}.
+A log scheme $Y$ equipped with an $H$-action is called a \emph{log $H$-scheme}. \end{definition}

+\begin{remark} To be more precise, an $H$-action on a log scheme $Y$ is a strict morphism of log schemes $H \times Y \to Y$ whose pull-back to $H\times H \times Y$ satisfies the usual cocycle condition, see \cite[Proposition 2.16]{Vistoli}.
+When $Y$ is a log smooth variety, the structure morphism $\cM_Y \to \cO_{\uY}$ is an inclusion.
+Thus, an $H$-action on $Y$ is uniquely determined by the corresponding $H$-action on $\uY$ with the induced action on the $\cM_Y$ as the subsheaf of $\cO_{\uY}$.
+In what follows, we will mainly consider $H$-actions on a log smooth variety. \end{remark} }

-\begin{definition} A log smooth log $H$-variety $X$ is called \emph{log homogeneous} if the morphism of sheaves is surjective, where $\mathfrak{h}$ is the Lie algebra of $H$ and $T_{X}$ is the log tangent bundle. \end{definition}
+\begin{definition} A log smooth log $H$-variety $X$ is called \emph{log homogeneous} if the morphism of sheaves $\mathfrak{h}\otimes \O_{\uX}\to T_{X}$ is surjective, where $\mathfrak{h}$ is the Lie algebra of $H$, \R{and $T_{X}$ is the log tangent bundle of the log scheme $X$}. \end{definition}

 The main result of this subsection is the following: